manojknit/GenericReportFramework-api/README.md

 * ReportConfig: model maps to mongodb table to store report configuration

 ## How to Run
 Run `node server.js` for a api server.
 Navigate to `http://localhost:4000/`.
-The app will automatically reload if you change any of the source files by running `nodemon server` insted.
+The app will automatically reload if you change any of the source files by running `nodemon server` instead.<br>
 Docker file is included for docker deployment.
 <br>
 <br>